knumber02/calendar-app/project/README.md

 When I use the usual calendar, I realized that I wanted the more functions so that it is easy for me to schedule plans.
 So, I made this app for users that have the same feelings.

 ### Usage
-When you start the this app,  you are in the top page.
-In the top page, you just push the button in the center of page.
-And then, you are in the calendar page.
-In the calendar page, you can post and delete your plan in the calendar board.
-How?
-First, you push the calendar board which you can select.
-(Aside to that, today's board is marked as a blue circle.)
+When you start the this app,  you are in the top page. <br> In the top page, you just push the button in the center of page.
+And then, you are in the calendar page.<br>In the calendar page, you can post and delete your plan in the calendar board.
+How? <br> First, you push the calendar board which you can select.
+(Aside to that, today's board is marked as a blue circle.) <br>
+Second, the dialog opens up, you can add the title(requirment) and the location and the description of your schedule.
+When you finish to type your schedule in the dialog, push the below button so that you can add the schedule.
+Once you add the schedule in the above procedure, you can look back